amyxzhao/db_final/README.md

 This file constructs the Flask application for the web server and defines its routes.

 ### `run_server.py`
 Running this script launches a local development server that runs the web application.
 It requires an argument of port number.
-To run this script, execute `python runserver.py [port]`.
+To run this script, execute `python runserver.py [port-number]`.

 ### `table.py`
 This file sets up the database tables.
 There are three tables: